lnlp/LMIC-node/README.md

 **DEVICEID_DEFAULT**
 If no `DEVICEID` is defined and no `ABP_DEVICEID` is defined when ABP activation is used then `DEVICEID_DEFAULT` is used.
-There is no need to change this value in the BSP. `DEVICEID` and `ABP_DEVICEID` can be defined in file `lorawan-keys.h` where they are kept nicely together the LoRaWAN keys of the same device.
+There is no need to change this value in the BSF. `DEVICEID` and `ABP_DEVICEID` can be defined in file `lorawan-keys.h` where they are kept nicely together with the LoRaWAN keys of the same device.

 **WAITFOR_SERIAL_SECONDS_DEFAULT**
 Defines the default value used for the 'wait for serial' timeout.
-This value is only defined in the BSP for boards where USB support is integrated into the MCU.
+This value is only defined in the BSF for boards where USB support is integrated into the MCU.
 It has no use for other boards.
-If there is need to change this value then don't change the default value in the BSP and change `WAITFOR_SERIAL_SECONDS` in the `[common]` section in `platformio.ini` instead.
+If there is need to change this value then don't change the default value in the BSF and change `WAITFOR_SERIAL_SECONDS` in the `[common]` section in `platformio.ini` instead.

 **LMIC_CLOCK_ERROR_PPM**
 Setting this value will cause LMIC timing to be less strict.
 This is only needed for some boards (usually 8-bit AVR based boards).
 This value should normally not be changed especially for 32-bit MCU boards.